quantum-tinkerer/MeanFi/DESIGN.md

 missing metadata is `None`.
 No calculation is performed solely to fill a result field.
-Read energies from result properties; `evaluate_internal_energy` and `evaluate_free_energy` calculate energies from a model and density, requiring all entries used by that contraction. `SCFResult` adds the input correction, convergence status and iteration history.
+Read energies from result properties; `evaluate_internal_energy` and `evaluate_free_energy` calculate energies from a model and density, requiring all entries used by that contraction.
+Observable contractions require matching matrix sizes for every block, whether densities are complete or selected. `SCFResult` adds the input correction, convergence status and iteration history.
 Its correction reproduces its density; applying `model.mean_field` to that density gives the next correction, equal only at self-consistency.

 `space/` compresses Hermiticity and pairing antisymmetry into real variables.
 Ordinary models use entry mappings with linear storage.
 Spatial constraints use